rpthms/nft-geo-filter/README.md

 2. Traffic from the localhost is allowed to pass through.
 3. Non-IP traffic such as ARP is not blocked when using the netdev table.

+# Allow outgoing connections to denied IPs
+In case you want to make connections to IP addresses that are being denied by the filtering sets, you can use the `--allow-established` flag.
+This will add a rule to the filter-chain to allow packets from all established and related connections (i.e the first packet of the connection should originate from your host).
+Initial packets from the denied IPs will always be denied.

+This flag is really handy when combined with `--allow`, which lets you limit the incoming connections to certain countries while letting you create outgoing connections to any country without any restrictions.
+Check the example titled 'Only allow incoming packets from Monaco but still allow outgoing connections to any country' in the section below to get an idea about the `--allow-established` flag.

 # Manual exceptions
 You can create exceptions for a few IP addresses so that they pass through the filtering sets that were set up.
 To do that provide a comma separated list of